renier/rodeo-crush/README.md

 | **Reviewer** | Reviews code for correctness and design adherence |
 | **Tester** | Writes and runs tests, closes beads that pass |

-Work flows through the pipeline via beads labels (`role:developer` -> `role:reviewer` -> `role:tester`).
-The Architect kicks things off by reading `SEED.md` and creating `role:developer` beads.
-Each subsequent agent continuously polls for beads matching its role and processes them.
+Work flows through the pipeline via beads assignees (`developer` -> `reviewer` -> `tester`).
+The Architect kicks things off by reading `SEED.md` and creating beads assigned to `developer`.
+Each subsequent agent continuously polls for beads matching its assignee name and processes them.

 If no `SEED.md` is present in the project directory, the Architect starts idle with a "stand by for instructions" prompt — you can send it work manually via the Crush TUI.